Termination of Employment Contract: Important Information

 Types of Employment Contract Termination

 Swiss labour law recognizes two primary forms of termination of contract.
-The ordinary termination, governed by Article 335 of the Code of Obligations, applies to most open-ended contracts.
+The ordinary termination in Article 335 of the Code of Obligations, applies to most open-ended contracts.
 However, terminating an employment contract involving a fixed-term contract requires specific legal considerations.

 💡 Note: This guide focuses solely on ordinary termination.